"Shang-Chi & The Legend Of The 10 Rings" Isn't Just A Box Office Win — It's The Future Of The MCU

 In 2021, it goes without saying that we deserved a narrative like this a long time ago, but Shang-Chi's seemingly tardy arrival in the MCU easily sets him up to be a major force in the Phase Four story arc, as evidenced by the film's first end credits scene.
 From what we know about the next slate of MCU films — which all involve magic, jumping through time, and the very fate of the world(s) as we know it — having a friend with legendary weaponry, access to a heavenly plane, and the spirit of an ancient dragon powering him will definitely prove helpful against whatever Thanos-level big bad we'll be facing this time around.
 Diversity pays, especially when it comes to saving the universe.
 (Just saying.)

-Shang-Chi & the Legend of the 10 Rings is now available in theaters.
+Shang-Chi & the Legend of the 10 Rings is now available in theatres.